Is It Hard to Become a Graphic Designer?

 It is.
 But the task of graphic design entails much more than simply creating graphics on a computer.

 Graphic designers are communicators and their skills go beyond the graphic aspect of the profession.

 Now that you have some understanding of what graphic design is, you’re probably asking the big question:

 How do you know if you have what it takes to become a graphic designer?

 Judging from my own learning journey and my experience teaching college-level graphic design, over and over I’ve seen certain characteristics that separate my most successful students from the least successful ones.

 Answer the following “quiz:”

 - Do you have at least a little bit of talent?

-- Are you a creative person or regularly get the need to create something?
+- Are you a creative person or do you feel the need to create something?